-- He is currently Assistant Professor within the Department of Networking and Security where he teaches system security
+- He is currently Assistant Professor within the Digital Security Department where he teaches system security

 His principal research interest is in the security of embedded devices, from low-end microcontrollers to high-end smartphones.
 The study of those devices requires a holistic approach for their analysis and design.

 Therefore, he is interested in several topics such as software security, architecture support for security, wireless and wired network security and privacy.